pgEdge/pgedge-docs/docs/cloud/getting_started/ee_getting_started.md

 # Getting Started with pgEdge Distributed Postgres (Cloud Edition) Enterprise Edition

-Signing up for Enterprise Edition is easy; simply navigate to [the pgEdge sign-in page](https://app.pgedge.com/login?plan=developer&screen_hint=signup) and provide a name and password, or log in with your Google or Github account.
+Signing up for Enterprise Edition Cloud is easy; simply navigate to [the pgEdge sign-in page](https://app.pgedge.com/login?plan=developer&screen_hint=signup) and provide a name and password, or log in with your Google or Github account.

 ![pgEdge Enterprise Edition Console](../images/ee_console.png)